 In Japan, families celebrate their sons by flying carp-shaped windsocks, or koinobori, which symbolize courage and success.
-With this activity, kids (boys and girls!) make their own windsock in the shape of a koi fish using a 2-liter soda bottle and some bright paint.
+In this activity, kids (boys and girls!) make their own windsock in the shape of a koi fish using a 2-liter soda bottle and some bright paint.
 Not only are you teaching your child about Japanese culture, you're showing you appreciate her, too!

 What You Need: